infchg/SecOps/README.md

 # Palo Alto Watch

-**Palo Alto Watch** is a series of  infos and scripts for deep FireWall Investigations in [Splunk] or Elastic,
+**Palo Alto Watch** has a series of infos and scripts to help FireWall forensics investigations in [Splunk] or Elastic.

-this brings many new details to the existing charts of the [standard] Palo Alto tool.
+These infos bring new details to  the [standard] Palo Alto tools and charts.

+## Why

-When you need to investigate specific details of what is going on the PA parameters help.
+During forensics, we need to investigate specific details and times on the Palo Alto parameters.
+We might have PA charts, logs, and tools but would be ideal to research in our own elastic or splunk.

+## How

+Since old PAN-OS v7 few firewall counters could be accessed through Palo Alto Networks private MIBs.
-Several SNMP OIDs are rarelly documented but able to track Palo Alto traffic in detail,
+A handfull of those SNMP OIDs were very valuable, but only succinctly documented in Palo Alto MIBs.

-  simple scripts can collect among many FWs and feed logs to Elastic or Splunk for plots.

- This splunk query shows peaks in TCP

-while a specific website received from 500

-This lead us evolve from large operations into Site Reliability Engineering (service oriented, automated, scaled)

-### details

-This work was developed 2015-18 and tracks Palo Alto firewalls closely, it can feed logs to elastic, splunk, ….

-It let us track FW every few seconds, it is rarely documented by the manufacturer (apart succinct SNMP MIB files)
+The simple script below let you track live key Firewall counters.
+ The Figure 0 shosw how the scripts fits between the points 1 and 2 of this architecture .

 ```bash
 ((date +%s.%2N && snmpbulkget -mALL  -Os -c $PAS  -v 2c -Cr1 -Oqvt  $FW \